DisCoTec/discotec.github.io/2024/coordination.md

 * Artefact notification: March 29, 2024

 ### Proceedings
-The conference proceedings, formed by accepted submissions from any category, will be published by Springer in [LNCS-IFIP](https://www.springer.com/series/8345) volumes.
+The conference proceedings, consisting of accepted submissions from any paper category, will be published by Springer in [LNCS-IFIP](https://www.springer.com/series/8345) volumes.

 <img src="lncs-logo.jpg" width="182" height="68"/>

 ### Special issues
 After the conference, accepted papers (except for tool papers) selected from COORDINATION and FORTE programmes will be invited to a special issue of the [Logical Methods in Computer Science](https://lmcs.episciences.org) journal.
 Selected accepted tool papers, instead, will be invited to a special issue of a reputable journal with a track dedicated to software, like the Journal of [Science of Computer Programming](https://www.journals.elsevier.com/science-of-computer-programming/)'s [Software Track](https://www.journals.elsevier.com/science-of-computer-programming/call-for-software/a-new-software-track-on-original-software-publications-science-of-computer-programming).

 ### Proceedings and Special Issues from Previous Editions